Gemstones

 MorganiteMorganite

 Morganite, also known as Pink beryl, is a rare light pink to rose colored gem quality variety of beryl.
-Morganite was first discovered on an island on the coast of Madagascar in 1910.
+The gem was first discovered on an island on the coast of Madagascar in 1910.
 In 1989, one of the largest gem morganite specimens ever uncovered was found at the Bennett Quarry in Buckfield, Maine, and was later named "The Rose of Maine".
-Morganite is 7.5-8 on the mohs hardness scale.
+It is 7.5-8 on the mohs hardness scale.

 OpalOpal

 Opal contains up to 20% water trapped in its silica structure.
-Because opal has the colors of other gems, the Romans thought it was the most precious and powerful of all.
+Because opals have the colors of other gems, the Romans thought it was the most precious and powerful of all.
 When Australia's mines began to produce opals commercially in the 1890's, it quickly became the world's primary source for this October birthstone.
-Five of the main types of opals are; White or Light opal, Black opal, Fire opal, Boulder opal, and Chrystal opal.
+Five of the main types of opals are; White or Light, Black, Fire, Boulder, and Crystal.
 Play of color occurs in precious opal because it's made up of sub-microscopic spheres stacked in a grid-like pattern.
-As the lightwaves travel between the spheres, the waves diffract, or bend.
+As the light waves travel between the spheres, the waves diffract, or bend.
 As they bend, they break up into the colors of the rainbow, called spectral colors, resulting in play-of-color.
 Opal can range from 5-6.5 on the Mohs hardness scale.

 PearlsPearls

-A pearl is a hard object produced within the soft tissue (mantle) of a living shelled mollusc.
-A pearl is made up of concentric layers of calcium carbonate deposited in minute crystalline form.
-The ideal pearl is perfectly round and smooth, but many other shapes of pearls (baroque) occur.
+A pearl is a hard object produced within the soft tissue (mantle) of a living shelled mollusk.
+They are made up of concentric layers of calcium carbonate deposited in minute crystalline form.
+The ideal pearl is perfectly round and smooth, but many other shapes occur including Baroque, Coin, Drop, Keshi, or Fireball.
 Cultured or farmed pearls from pearl oysters and freshwater mussels make up the majority of what is sold today.
 Gem quality pearls are almost always nacreous and iridescent, as is the interior of the shell that produces them.
 Pearl is 2.5-4.5 on the Mohs scale and is considered the birthstone of June.

 PeridotPeridot